Easy Ways To Teach Kids About Earning Money

 Help your kids harness an entrepreneur’s mindset to earning money by allowing them to use their creativity to make and sell things.
 While Etsy needs to be monitored by an adult, kids have the opportunity to share their abilities and produce something that earns them money while also learning about running their own business.

 Pet Sitting Or Walking

-Pet sitting is a great way for older, more responsible kids to earn money while having fun and practicing a variety of skills.
-Kids have to contact neighbors, negotiate pay, and be responsible for an animal.
-They build confidence and learn to communicate with people of all ages; all of these skills foster independence and contribute to their development as an individual and money-smart kid.
+Pet sitting is a great way for older, responsible kids to earn money while having fun and practicing a variety of skills.
+They build confidence and learn to communicate with people of all ages – kids have to contact neighbors, negotiate pay, and be responsible for an animal.
+All of these skills foster independence and contribute to their development as an individual and a money-smart kid.